 GI Bill Fact: Not All Can Transfer Their GI Bill Benefits

 We have already mentioned that those who signed up for the old Montgomery GI Bill cannot transfer their benefit to another, but there are other restrictions to be mindful of.
 For example, you cannot transfer your benefit to someone who is not enrolled in the military DEERS system identifying those dependents.
 All beneficiaries must be enrolled in DEERS prior to the transfer.
-In addition, you can only transfer Post 9/11 GI Bill benefits if you have served a minimum of six years, and have committed to another four years of military service.
+In addition, you can only transfer Post 9/11 GI Bill benefits if you have served a minimum of 6 years and have committed to another 4 years of military service.

 Dependents may have other VA resources they can use for education; this includes Chapter 35 benefits.
 You may qualify for non-GI Bill education assistance from the VA if the following applies to you: